galexandrade/herodev-io/content/blog/2020-the-year-of-10x-growth.md

 What a year!

 For those not aware (maybe living on another planet or reading this 20 years from now), this year the humanity was hit hard by a global pandemic caused by the CORONA virus.
-Since the pandemic has declared more than 1.79 million people died worldwide (by the moment I am writing this) causing fear and anxiety.
+Since the pandemic has declared more than 1.79 million people died worldwide (and counting) causing fear and anxiety.

 The measures to hold the virus spread was hard for everyone: